ogs22/cookbook/glossary/bit.md

-An abbreviation for 'binary digit', mostly used in computing.
+An abbreviation for ’binary digit’, mostly used in computing.